-Microsoft Your Phone for Android: What is it and how does it work?
+Microsoft Link to Windows for Android: What is it and how does it work?

 While most people use more than one type of device throughout their day, plenty of people spend the bulk of their day staring at a computer screen.
-While it's fine to pick up your phone and send a message or browse the web, even the best Android phones have a relatively small screen when compared to a PC monitor.
-It stands to reason, then, that linking your phone and PC together could be a huge boon to productivity and just makes communication and multitasking easier.
+While it's fine to pick up your phone and send a message or browse the web, phones have a relatively small screen when compared to a PC monitor.
+It stands to reason, then, that linking your phone and PC together could be a huge boon to productivity, as well as make communication and multitasking easier.

-That's where the Microsoft Your Phone app comes in.
-Your Phone helps link your phone and your PC together in a way that helps you keep track of what's happening on your smartphone without having to constantly pick it up.
-The Microsoft Your Phone app helps link your PC with your Android phone in a way that's similar to how Apple links macOS with iOS, or how Google links Chrome OS with Android.
+That's where the Microsoft Link to Windows app comes in: Link to Windows helps link your phone and PC together in a way that helps you keep track of what's happening on your smartphone without having to constantly pick it up.
+The Microsoft Link to Windows app helps link your PC with your Android phone in a way that's similar to how Apple links macOS with iOS, or how Google links Chrome OS with Android.

 It helps you read and reply to text messages, view and manage photos on your phone, manage and interact with notifications, make phone calls, and even use Android apps on your PC with certain supported phones.
-Some phones work better than others, and Samsung smartphone owners will find they get lots of exclusive features that other Android-powered phones don't.
+Some phones work better than others, and Samsung smartphone (opens in new tab) owners will find they get lots of exclusive features that other Android-powered phones don't.
 Want to get that crick out of your neck from looking down at your phone too much?
-It's time to use the Microsoft Your Phone app.
+It's time to use the Microsoft Link to Windows app.

-Where to get the Microsoft Your Phone app
+Where to get the Microsoft Link to Windows app

+First, you'll need to identify what type of Android phone you have.
+If your Android phone is made by Samsung, it's likely that Link to Windows is already installed and can be accessed by following these steps:

+- Open system settings by pulling down the notification shade and clicking the gear icon, or by selecting settings in your app drawer.

 Getting set up

-Microsoft does a great job getting you set up through the Your Phone app on the PC.
+Microsoft does a great job at getting you set up through the Link to Windows app on PC.
 Upon opening it for the first time, you'll be directed to download the companion app on your Android phone.
 Each app needs to be set up in order to get your PC and phone linked, but you'll want to start with the Android app first.

-Upon first opening the Your Phone companion app on Android, you'll be asked to grant permission for the app to access your text messages, contacts, and photos.
-The only permission the app doesn't need is location.
+Upon first opening the Link to Windows companion app on Android, you'll be asked to grant permission for the app to access your text messages, contacts, and photos.
+The only permission the app doesn't need is your location.
 At the bare minimum, you'll need to grant access to the following permissions:

 - Contacts